-- A message describing the error is written to the standard error unit (Unit 0). - A core file, which can be used with dbx (the debugger) to inspect the state of the program at termination, is produced if the f77_dump_flag environment variable is defined and set to y.
+- A message describing the error is written to the standard error unit (Unit 0). - A core file, which can be used with dbx (the debugger) to inspect the state of the program at termination, is produced if the f77\dump\flag environment variable is defined and set to y.

 When a run-time error occurs, the program terminates with one of the error messages shown in Table A-1.
-All of the errors in the table are output in the format user filename: message.
+The errors are output in the format user filename: message.